shivshashyaM/assignment/README.md

 These commands will fetch namespaces and create new namespace in minikube
  * kubectl get namespaces
- * kubectl create namepace namespace
+ * kubectl create namespace namespace
  * kubectl get namespaces // To fetch newly created namespace

 This command will clone repository from gitlab link into local machine